navid-m/scarmk/docs/index.md

 Scar is a programming language designed for ease of use in terms of concurrent programming.
 It has a focus on simplicity and performance, making it suitable for a wide range of applications.

+The full justification and rationale behind the design of Scar can be found [here](/philosophy).

 ## Getting Started

 To get started with Scar, you can install it from the [GitHub releases page](https://github.com/navid-m/scar/releases)